The Pharmaceutical Intellectual Property and Competition Law Review: Brazil

 - national emergency or public interest events declared by the Brazilian federal government.

 To date, there has been only one case of compulsory licence in Brazil related to an HIV drug.
-The matter recently came up again due to the covid-19 pandemic, with many bills of law being discussed in Congress, but there are no updates so far.
+The matter recently came up again as a result of the covid-19 pandemic, with many bills of law being discussed in Congress, but there are no updates so far.

 CADE is the primary competition authority in Brazil.
 CADE's structure is composed of two main entities: the CADE's General Superintendence; and the CADE's Administrative Tribunal, composed of a president and six commissioners.

-The General Superintendence is the first authority to analyse merger cases in Brazil and may either issue a definitive decision to approve the transaction, or issue a non-binding decision referring more complex transactions to the Administrative Tribunal, for a final decision.
-In relation to anticompetitive conducts, the General Superintendence is responsible for instructing and investigating the case.
+The General Superintendence is the authority that first receives and analyses merger cases in Brazil and may either issue a definitive decision to approve the transaction, or issue a non-binding decision referring more complex transactions to the CADE's Administrative Tribunal, for further investigations and issuance of a final decision.
+In relation to anticompetitive conducts, the General Superintendence is responsible for conducting a fact finding and investigating the case, to provide the CADE's Administrative Tribunal with a complete report and suggestion on how to rule the case.

-The Administrative Tribunal is responsible for the analysis of merger cases referred by the General Superintendence and cases in which third parties appeal from the General Superintendence's approval decisions.
-The Administrative Tribunal may also request to review transactions approved by the General Superintendence.
-In relation to anticompetitive conducts, the Administrative Tribunal is responsible for deciding on the existence of anticompetitive conduct, and adopting the applicable penalties.
+The CADE's Administrative Tribunal is responsible for the analysis of merger cases referred by the General Superintendence and cases in which third parties appeal from the General Superintendence's approval decisions.
+The CADE's Administrative Tribunal may also request to review transactions approved by the General Superintendence.
+In relation to anticompetitive conducts, the CADE's Administrative Tribunal is responsible for deciding on the existence of anticompetitive conduct and defining and imposing the applicable penalties.

-Sensitive markets such as the pharmaceutical one have historically occupied an important position in CADE's agenda.
-On merger control, CADE has developed cautious analyses on transactions submitted for review, requiring merger remedies in more complex cases, to avoid concentrations that could reduce competition.
+Sensitive markets, such as the pharmaceutical market, have historically occupied an important position in CADE's agenda.
+On merger control, CADE has developed cautious analysis on transactions submitted for review, requiring merger remedies in more complex cases, to avoid concentrations that could reduce competition.
 More recently, CADE has also indicated its concerns as regards acquisitions of small entrants by incumbents, to identify and prevent possible 'killer acquisitions'.

-On anticompetitive behaviour, CADE has a number of investigations on the pharmaceutical industry, especially related to sham litigation, collusive practices and commercialisation of inputs – in both the private and in the public sector.
+On anticompetitive behaviour, CADE has a number of investigations on the pharmaceutical industry, especially related to sham litigation, collusive practices on commercialisation of inputs and final products, bid rigging – in both the private and in the public sector.
 CADE has also demonstrated concerns about disclosing tables on drug prices and possible price abuses in the context of the covid-19 pandemic.

 The Brazilian Competition Law adopts a pre-merger control, pursuant to which competition approval is a condition precedent for the closing of a transaction whose filing is mandatory.
 Any acts of consummation carried out prior to CADE's approval are subject to fines and other penalties.